 So, any available thickness greater than 4.4 mm can be used as a selected thickness.

-Now various organizations have their own guidelines for minimum thickness selection considering pipe rigidity, supporting, handling, field bending and other aspects relating to construction and in-situ integrity of the pipeline and those need to be checked.
-Based on these, few checks need to be performed before deciding the final wall thickness.
+Now various organizations have their own guidelines for minimum thickness selection considering pipe rigidity, supporting, handling, field bending, and other aspects relating to construction and in-situ integrity of the pipeline and those need to be checked.
+Based on these, certain checks need to be performed before deciding the final wall thickness.
 These are listed below:

-Few organizations limit the use of metallic line piping with thickness less than 4.8 mm.
+Some organizations limit the use of metallic line piping with a thickness of less than 4.8 mm.
 Hence 4.8 mm will be the selected thickness.

 Full Vacuum Collapse check

-As per a few organizations, collapse due to vacuum conditions shall be accounted for in the design of all pipelines, even when vacuum conditions are not expected to occur in service.
+As per some organizations, collapse due to vacuum conditions shall be accounted for in the design of all pipelines, even when vacuum conditions are not expected to occur in service.

-The calculations are carried out in accordance to pressure vessel code ASME Section VIII, DIV 1, UG-28.
+The calculations are carried out following pressure vessel code ASME Section VIII, DIV 1, UG-28.
 All vacuum collapse calculations are carried with nominal wall thickness excluding corrosion allowance.

-Now following UG 28 equations and graphs calculate allowable external working pressure.
-If allowable external working pressure is more than design external pressure (i. e, 1.01325 bar) then the selected thickness is satisfactory.
+Now following UG 28 equations (ASME BPVC Sec VIII) and graphs calculate allowable external working pressure.
+If the allowable external working pressure is more than the design external pressure (i.e., 1.01325 bar) then the selected thickness is satisfactory.

 Equivalent Stress check

-The equivalent stresses calculations must be carried out as per ASME B31.4.
+The equivalent stress calculations must be carried out as per ASME B31.4.

 The equivalent stress can be defined as follows: